-LOVE IS ALL YOU NEEDP CAROL WALLACE
+LOVE IS ALL YOU NEED?
+CAROL WALLACE

-Cn July 18th I sat-in at Newark City Hall, middle of the floor; dialogued gently with all comers including rifle-toting cops; got off pretty nicely to a blood-lined paddy-wagon; was released at the police station and offered bus fare to go home to my children.
+On July 18th I sat-in at Newark City Hall, middle of the floor; dialogued gently with all comers including rifle-toting cops; got of pretty nicely to a blood-lined paddy-wagon; was released at the police station and offered bus fare to go home to my children.
+It's police station and offered bus fare to go home to my children.
 It's real good to be white.
 A white woman sitting alone on the floor of Newark City Hall looking pious and quiet gets lots of respect.
 Maybe I should never do it again.

-If you want to know what I think as a pacifist about the Afro-American "Viet Cong", read the July 28 edition of LIFE Magazine and stare a long, long time at the cover.
-It could have been my kid lying in a pool of his own blood - except that I'm white, and we don't live in the ghetto.
+If you want to know what I think as a pacifist about the Afro-American "Viet Cong", read the July 28 edition of TAFE Magazine and stare a long, long time at the cover.
+It could have been my kid lying in a pool of his own blood - except that I'm white, and we lying in the ghetto.
 Joe Bass, Jr. got it the day he was born black, not the day he was shot.
 He is recovering from his blackness.
 He will be a target.

 All the revolutions I have ever heard of involved property changing hands.
 The 13 American colonies were taken from an absentee landlord in 1776.
 All the shooting done in Newark by black people, LIFE says, was shots fired in the air to decoy the police away from the looters.
-All the shooting done in Newark by the police, LIFE says, was to protect private property - to take vengeance on those who stole milk and beer.
+All the shooting done in Newark by the police, LIFE says, was to protect private property - to take venglice, LIFE says, was to protect private property - to take vengleance on those who stole milk and beer.
 Feople were shot in the back of the head for taking food and clothing from the stores that live off them.

 Is this revolution?
 Revolution WOW!
 What will poor pacifists do?
 The natives are restless, and the Viet Cong would never invade the CNVA farm.
 Facifists keep mum in public on whether it's right for the NLF to use guns instead of reason, and the NLF will never move to queens.
-Facifists keep our sights trained on the Fencagon, knowing that some people are more violent than others and the Pentagon is the most violent of all.
+Facifists keep our sights trained on the Fencagon, knowing that some people are more violent than others and the Penkagon is the most violent of all.
 The Viet Cong never called me "hunkie" and could not come down from Harlem and loot the stores on Avenue B.

 Man, it's hard to live right next door to a VietCong!
-The revolution is here, in America, in every ghetto in the

-United States, and some pacifists want to say to the black people "Shhhh, now, don't do anything destructive - the war in Vietnam comes first."
+The revolution is here, in America, in every ghetto in the United States, and some pacifists want to say to the black people "Shhhh, now, don't do anything destructive - the war in Vietnam comes first."
 The Viet Cong won't come to 5 Beekman Street.
 (New York equivalent of 13 Goodwin Street - Ed.)
 The Viet Cong only kills American soldiers who go to Vietnam.
 The black people are right here, and what if they make a mistake and attack me without realising I'm on their side?
 (Thereby losing the best friend who ever told them to cool it at any cost - to themselves.)